 - Chlorpyrifos can only be applied to apple, pear, and cherry trees once each year, and it must be applied before there is fruit on the tree – which significantly reduces the chance that any residue will transfer to the fruit.

 - The latest data from USDA’s Pesticide Data Program (2016) which analyzes a wide variety of produce for pesticide residues found no samples of apples with detectable levels of chlorpyrifos.
-(See attached excerpt from the 2016 USDA Pesticide Data Program Report)
+(See attached excerpt from the 2016 USDA Pesticide Data Program Report below)

 - Chlorpyrifos is used by tree-fruit growers as a part of their integrated pest management (IPM) plan to control San Jose Scale, Brown Marmorated Stink Bug, wooly apple aphids (a quarantine pest in certain Pacific Rim export markets), and other sucking and chewing insects that can do significant damage to fruit on the tree.
 IPM is a multi-faceted approach to controlling pests that focuses on prevention and only using insecticides when necessary.